Directed by: Danny Boyle || Produced by: Bernard Bellew, Danny Boyle, Christian Colson, Andrew Macdonald

 Needless to say, Trainspotting 2 (henceforth, T2), may be classified as one of countless series’ throwbacks, soft reboots, and post-franchise hiatus sequels of the 2000s and 2010s, which have ranged from as terrible as Terminator: Genisys (2015) to as spectacular as Mad Max: Fury Road (2015).
 Nervous anticipation has been high among fans of the original, particularly those who grew up with Trainspotting and came of age in the mid to late 1990s.
 One civilian working near the sequel’s production is alleged to have shouted a warning to the cast and crew, “This better not be shite, Danny!“

 T2 is neither Genisys nor Fury Road, but I am happy to report it is far closer in quality to the latter than the former.
-Rather than ignoring the two decades since the original, T2 embraces the ideas of growing old, nostalgia, history repeating itself, and being a tourist in one’s own youth as its principle themes.
+Rather than ignoring the two decades since the original, T2 embraces the ideas of growing old, nostalgia, history repeating itself, and being a tourist in one’s own youth as its principal themes.
 T2 makes countless visual references to its forebear, often through sharp match-cuts or overlaid flashback sequences, such as when an older, present day Ewen Bremner (“Spud”) walks down an Edinburgh street only to “see” his younger self (along with a younger McGregor) race past him from the prequel’s opening scene.

 Though T2 is not as breathless or energetic as its predecessor, it maintains Boyle’s charismatic, eclectic cinematography courtesy of longtime collaborator Anthony Dod Mantle, as well as the original’s self-reflexive editing.
 Boyle and editor Jon Harris utilize extensive montage sequences, some involving previously unseen flashbacks, some with stock footage from 1996’s Trainspotting, and others with various surrealist imagery.
 This distinct style keeps the story interesting and visually stimulating throughout, whether paired with special FX or not.